What Is A Chinese Character?

 Interestingly, the writing system (Chinese characters) is the same for all China, no matter which dialect is spoken; so the term Mandarin (or Cantonese) refers only to the spoken language.

 Almost every Chinese character, if taken alone, has more than one meaning.
-Words often are composed by two or more characters.
+Words often are composed of two or more characters.
 When a single character is used alone, its meaning depends on the context.

 Translation hint: If you don't know how and when any word is used in Chinese language, don't use the content of this web site, even the content of a dictionary, to compose Chinese sentences word by word from English sentences.
 The any way perfect translation of a single word might in many cases be misleading.
 As all expert translators well know, words are used differently in different languages.